 Regardless of the size of the ransomware campaign and if it is particularly targeted to one industry or not, you need to be prepared to protect against it.
 In today’s IT landscape, there isn’t a single solution to totally protect your business from these types of threats, and often businesses need to deploy managed software and hardware protection as well as commit to best practices like two-factor authentication and strong passwords.

-Reach out to the professionals at Michell Consulting Group for assistance with your business’ cybersecurity.
+Reach out to the professionals at COMPANYNAME for assistance with your business’ cybersecurity.